therealduckie/knulli-bootlogo/README.md

 Save it to the root of your knulli/batocera boot drive.

 NOTE: boot drive may differ, depending on your install type.
 For a single SD card, it should be placed in the /boot/ folder.
 On a 2 SD card install, the root of your batocera drive is fine.
-If there's any doubt, you will already fine a file by that name in the folder.
+If there's any doubt, you will already find a file by that name in the folder.
 Just overwrite it.

 ENJOY!